AguaClara/Dissolved-Gas/Research Reports/Report1_Spring2019.md

 **Figure 2**: This diagram depicts (not to scale) the general concept of a fluidized bed reactor using sand particles, as the above paragraph describes.

 In a fluidized bed reactor, bubbles may immediately travel upward once they form, since their nucleation sites (sand grains) are relatively mobile.
-Bubbles may depart the fluid at a smaller size, carrying a high internal pressure, being likely to rupture and disperse into solution.
+Bubbles may depart the fluid at a small diameter, carrying a high internal pressure, being likely to rupture and disperse into solution.

 Despite these potential issues, the subteam believes the fluidized bed reactor may still be effective, because a large number of sand grains may provide a large surface area for bubbles to nucleate.
-In future semesters, the subteam may consider an alternative reactor type and weigh the merit of each design.
+In future semesters, the subteam may consider an alternative reactor type and weigh the merit of alternative designs.

-After gathering and analyzing literature, the Fall 2018 subteam fabricated a prototype fluidized bed reactor using a transparent PVC pipe, silica sand, and flow components; the subteam assembled a basic apparatus to resemble the design proposed in Figure 1.
-Photographs of this apparatus are shown in Figure 3; influent water passes in through a peristaltic pump and through tubing into a vertically oriented fluidized bed reactor, and out into a small bucket.
-Further details on this apparatus are given in the Methods and Manual sections of the report.
+After gathering and analyzing literature, the Fall 2018 subteam fabricated a prototype fluidized bed reactor using a transparent PVC pipe, silica sand, and flow components.
+The subteam assembled a basic apparatus to resemble the design proposed in Figure 1.
+Photographs of this apparatus are shown in Figure 3.
+Influent water passes in through a peristaltic pump and through tubing into a vertically oriented fluidized bed reactor, and out into a small bucket.
+Further details on this apparatus are given in the Methods and Manual sections of the [Fall 2018 Final Report](https://github.com/AguaClara/Dissolved-Gas/blob/master/Research%20Reports/Final_Report.md).

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype2/Prototype2_photodiagram.jpg?raw=true" height = 430 width = 2000>